opensearch-project/documentation-website/_security/audit-logs/storage-types.md

 Name | Data type | Description
 :--- | :--- | :---
 `plugins.security.audit.config.data_stream.template.manage` | Boolean | If enabled, the template for the Data Stream is managed by Opensearch.
 The Default is `true`.
-`plugins.security.audit.config.data_stream.template.name` | String | Name of the template.
-The Default is `opensearch-security-auditlog`.
+`plugins.security.audit.config.data_stream.template.name` | String | The name of the data stream template.
+Default is `opensearch-security-auditlog`.
 `plugins.security.audit.config.data_stream.template.number_of_replicas` | Integer | Number of replicas for the Data Stream.
 The default is `0`.
 `plugins.security.audit.config.data_stream.template.number_of_shards` | Integer | Number of Shards for the Data Stream.
 The default is `1`.